CleverCloud/documentation/content/doc/addons/keycloak.md

 > A Realm __created by Clever Cloud's environment variables is set up with an optimized configuration__ such as brute-force detection and specific metrics.

 ### Custom Themes and Plugins
-We use [FSBucket](https://developers.clever-cloud.com/doc/addons/fs-bucket/) to install themes and plugins.
+Keycloak uses an [FSBucket](https://developers.clever-cloud.com/doc/addons/fs-bucket/) to install themes and plugins.
 To deploy a custom theme or custom plugin, simply download them into the respective `themes` or `providers` folder in your FSBucket.

 ### Exporting data
 There are two ways to export Keycloak data: